icure/medtech-docs/sdks/how-to/register-a-user.md

 ---
-slug: test-how-to
+slug: register-a-user
 ---
-# Test How to
+# Register a user